spantaleev/matrix-docker-ansible-deploy/docs/howto-server-delegation.md

 > Errors are recommended to be cached for up to an hour, and servers are encouraged to exponentially back off for repeated failures.

-If this is not a concern for you, feel free to not read ahead.
+**For most people, this is a reasonable tradeoff** given that it's easy and straightforward to set up.
+We recommend you stay on this path.

-Otherwise, you can decide to go against the default for this playbook, and instead set up [Server Delegation via a DNS SRV record (advanced)](#server-delegation-via-a-dns-srv-record-advanced).
+Otherwise, you can decide to go against the default for this playbook, and instead set up [Server Delegation via a DNS SRV record (advanced)](#server-delegation-via-a-dns-srv-record-advanced) (much more complicated).

 ## Server Delegation via a DNS SRV record (advanced)

-**NOTE**: doing Server Delegation via a DNS SRV record is a more advanced way to do it and is not the default for this playbook.
+**NOTE**: doing Server Delegation via a DNS SRV record is a more **advanced** way to do it and is not the default for this playbook.
+This is usually **much more complicated** to set up, so **we don't recommend it**.
+If you're not an experience sysadmi, you'd better stay away from this.

 As per the [Server-Server spec](https://matrix.org/docs/spec/server_server/r0.1.0.html#server-discovery), it's possible to do Server Delegation using only a SRV record (without a `/.well-known/matrix/server` file).